jdc-cunningham/python_aws_polly_hacker_news_article_reader/README.md

 It's kind of funny, now that I have it I don't know if I actually want to keep it.
 The voice kind of drones on, in my opinion the Kendra voice ID is good, I do have a preference for female voices.
 But the "Lexicons" could use work but I have no idea about that at this time.
 In particular the questions, has that general "raise voice at the end" pattern and it doens't work, usually I just leave out question marks in a question but that's not implemented in this code.

-## Files
-Aside from all of the imports generally there are just two files, the main file read-articles-2.7.9-cp2.py and findurls.py to replace full urls with the word 'link'

 ## Update - 09-22-2017

 I modified the main script a lot namely: